Thanks for reading the first installment of our 3 Part Series-Protein for Dummies.

 - Egg Albumin

 - Animal Protein is the protein found in most meats.
 It’s usually referred to as “complete” because it contains all of the essential amino acids.
-It’s much better to eat lean sources of Animal protein such as turkey, fish, chicken and lean cuts of red meat.
-Most of the protein found in lean meats is rich in essential amino acids and will be used to build and maintain muscle.
+It’s much better to eat lean sources of grass fed animal protein such as beef, turkey, fish, chicken and lean cuts of red meat.
+Most of the protein found in grass fed lean meats is rich in essential amino acids and will be used to build and maintain muscle.
 Fish also can have high concentration of EFA’s(Essential Fatty Acids) needed by your body for neurotransmitter synthesis ie “brain fuel”.
 It is this very reason meat should be consumed a couple of times a day regardless of your goal. (and if you’re vegan or meat less-no problem)

 - Whey Protein is the most common protein you’ll find in Supplement stores or in advertisements in magazines.
 It’s actually a bi-product of the manufacture of cheese and milk products.
 It is the #1 ingredient in protein powder formulations widely available.
 It is readily absorbed and digested by the body and has the highest value of BCAA’s(Branched Chain Amino Acids).
 BCAA’s are crucial in building and retaining muscle tissue.
 Whey protein is really the perfect protein supplement because of its wide application.
 You can use it in shakes, when cooking, mixed in with oatmeal etc. You can carry it with you in packets or MRP formulations for use on the go.
 And due to its rapid absorption by the body, it’s best used immediately after training in post workout shake formulations.
 Whey Protein Isolate (WPI) is the preferred form and should be used by all three goal sets defined in the first article.
 We honestly don’t know of a cheaper more efficient way to add supplemental protein to your diet.